somidad/telecom/pages/3GPP___31 series___TS 31.102.md

+alias:: 🏷 Characteristics of the Universal Subscriber Identity Module (USIM) application
 - ### 4.2.15 $EF_{ACC}$ (Access Control Class)
 	- This EF contains the assigned access control class(es).
 The access control class is a parameter to control the access attempts.
 15 classes are